-Felix Hernandez and the Mariners allow a season-high 21 runs in loss to Astros
+Felix Hernandez and the Mariners allow 21 runs to Astros in worst loss in franchise history

 “I was fine till the third,” Hernandez said.
 “I fell behind a lot of times.
 I had to throw a strike and they hit the ball pretty hard.
 I was leaving the ball in the middle of the plate.
 That’s a good lineup.
 You can’t miss.”

-Hernandez’s replacement, Erik Swanson, got Marinsick to pop out the first out of the season.
-But George Springer hammered a three-run homer to right field.
-Later with two outs, Alvarez hit his second double of the inning, driving in another run.
+Hernandez’s replacement, Erik Swanson, got Marisnick to pop out for the first out of the inning.
+But Springer hammered a three-run homer to right field.
+Later, with two outs, Alvarez hit his second double of the inning, driving in another run.

 When Swanson finally struck out Tucker to end the inning, the Mariners trailed 13-0.
 Houston sent 14 batters to the plate in the inning.
 They scored nine runs, racked up eight hits, including a homer and six doubles.
 Seven of the runs were charged to Hernandez.

-He was credited with two innings pitched, 11 runs allowed (seven earned) on seven hits with two walks and a strikeout.
+Hernandez was credited with two innings pitched, 11 runs allowed (seven earned) on seven hits with two walks and a strikeout.
 His stuff was mediocre, his command was wandering and his intent was forgettable.
 This isn’t a game that will help him find a place to pitch next season.

 “I haven’t been this frustrated in a while,” he said.
 “These last two starts I’ve been grinding and grinding.
 I just have to keep doing my thing and we’ll see what happens next.
 It means a lot to me to go out and compete the way I should compete every fifth day.”

-Down 13-0, the Mariners once again flirted with the possibility of being no-hit for the third time this season.
+Down 13-0, the Mariners flirted with the possibility of being no-hit for the third time this season.
 Cole was perfect through three innings, striking out six of the nine batters he faced.
-But Shed Long provided Seattle’s only hit and run, leading off the fourth inning with an opposite field solo homer into the Crawford Boxes in left field.
+But Shed Long provided Seattle’s only hit and run, leading off the fourth with an opposite-field homer to left.

-“I knew it was a short porch that way, but there was still a question in my mind,” Long said of the homer.
+“I knew it was a short porch that way, but there was still a question in my mind,” Long said.

 Cole, who was celebrating his 29th birthday, worked eight innings, allowing the one run and one hit, while striking out 15 and walking none.
-He improved to 16-5 on the season.
-He’s struck out 281 batters this season, which is a career high.
-He has won his last 12 decisions and struckout 10 or more hitters in his last five outings.
-He became just the third pitcher to strikeout 14 or more batters in three consecutive starts.
+He improved to 16-5.
+He’s struck out 281 batters this season, a career high.
+He has won his past 12 decisions and struck out 10 or more hitters in his past five outings.
+He became just the third pitcher to strike out 14 or more batters in three consecutive starts.

-The Astros continued blast the Mariners bullpen, scoring three runs over two innings against Wade LeBlanc and five off Reggie McClain in the seventh inning.
+The Astros continued to blast the Mariners bullpen, scoring three runs over two innings against Wade LeBlanc and five off Reggie McClain in the seventh inning.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.